mobilize logo mobilize logo

 car-share: a promising new form of mobility

-When it comes to mobility, particularly in urban areas, alternatives to the private car, and even to motorised mobility, are multiplying.
+When it comes to mobility, particularly in urban areas, alternatives to the private car are multiplying.
 These new forms of mobility are often seen as a way of freeing ourselves from car ownership and its attendant constraints.

 • electric vehicle